LastAncientCraft/TestingTechnicalAnalysis/README.md

 ## Features
 Cross-market analysis: Test strategies on multiple asset classes or indices.

-Regime classification: Segment the market based on volatility, macroeconomic indicators, or other regimes.
+Regime classification: Segment the market based on volatility and macroeconomic indicators.

 Technical rule testing: Apply rules such as moving averages, RSI, MACD, and Bollinger Bands.